Public Sector Equality Duty Statement

 - Schools cannot delegate responsibility to any other agency for carrying out this duty.

-At Maple Tree Primary School, we are committed to preparing annual Equality Objectives.
-These will be interwoven into our Whole School Objectives/School Development Plan and Subject Action Plans, and our Accessibility Plan, and will contribute towards our drive towards providing exceptional schooling for all pupils.
+To help us ensure that there is no discrimination at Maple Tree Primary School, we are committed to preparing annual Equality Objectives.
+These are interwoven into our Whole School Objectives/School Development Plan and Subject Action Plans, and our Accessibility Plan, and contribute in our drive towards providing exceptional schooling for all pupils.
+We also promote inclusivity and equality throughout our PSHCE scheme of work, weekly Circle Times and assemblies.

 Maple Tree Primary School will publish information annually to demonstrate how we are complying with the duty, in the form of a review of the Equality Objectives.

 Equality Objectives 2021-2023